 1994 – Dublin City Council, Wood Quay, Dublin

-After a period of some years, court cases, site invasions, excavations of the site and much publicity, the corporation finally began to built the development.
+After a period of some years, court cases, site invasions, excavations of the site and much publicity, the Corporation finally began to built the complex.
 Their nerve did not hold and after phase I was completed, the remainder of the project was put on hold – never to be completed.
 The ground around the two blocks were landscaped and the remains of the city wall piled up in a basement.